Gemini 3 Deep Think: Google's Advanced Reasoning Mode — Complete Guide (2026)

 By Learnia Team

 This article is written in English.
-Our training modules are available in French.
+Our training modules are available in multiple languages.

-Google has unveiled Gemini 3 Deep Think, described as its most advanced reasoning capability ever—a mode that fundamentally changes how AI approaches complex problems.
+Google has unveiled Gemini 3 Deep Think, described as its most advanced reasoning capability ever — a mode that fundamentally changes how AI approaches complex problems.
 Available exclusively to Google AI Ultra subscribers as of December 2025, Deep Think represents Google's answer to the growing demand for AI systems that can tackle multi-step reasoning challenges that stump even the most capable standard models.

 In this comprehensive guide, we'll explore what Deep Think actually does, how it differs from standard Gemini responses, when it's worth the extra computational cost, and how it compares to competing reasoning approaches from OpenAI and Anthropic.